sylvernbrown/azure-ad-4/README.md

 <p>
-13) As seen below, in the event viewer, you can see all logon attempts and make security decisions based off of them.
+13) As seen below, in the event viewer, you can see all logon attempts and make security decisions based on them.
 Here, we see all login attempts by <strong>bat.cop</strong> and can see where access was restored in the lab environment.</strong><br />
   <br />
 <img src="https://i.imgur.com/rVMANvx.png" height="60%" width="80%" alt="Disk Sanitization Steps"/> <br />